 And after adding the feta (and, in this case, parsley), make sure you keep cooking the eggs until they are only just underdone.
 This will ensure they don’t overcook, since the residual heat will finish cooking them after you’ve transferred them to a plate.

 One final note: I think this would be delicious with other herbs besides parsley.
 I have a ton growing in my garden, which is why I used it.
 But dill, basil, or chives would be delicious as well.
 You could even use dried oregano if you don’t have access to fresh herbs.

 And you can also add some baby spinach or some chopped up kale as well- just throw it in the skillet when you add the tomatoes.

-If you like these Olive Oil Scrambled Eggs with Feta and Tomatoes, you’ll love these Soy Sauce and Green Onion Scrambled Eggs, these Baked Eggs with Potatoes, Spinach, and Marinara, and these Greek Green Beans (Fasolakia).
+If you like these Olive Oil Scrambled Eggs with Feta and Tomatoes, you’ll love these Soy Sauce and Green Onion Scrambled Eggs, these Baked Eggs with Potatoes, Spinach, and Marinara, this spanakopita pasta, and these Greek Green Beans (Fasolakia).

 Here’s the printable recipe!